 The Travel Together ticket is a two for the price of one ticket on round-trip award flights originating in the US.
 The downside of this is you still must pay the taxes and fees, which are substantial.

-However, many readers may have taken advantage of the 100,000 Avios sign-up bonus earlier this year that required $20K in spend.
-If you have already spent over $20K on this card it may be worth it to push for $30K to get the Travel Together ticket.
+However, many readers may have taken advantage of the 100,000 Avios welcome bonus earlier this year that required a big amount of dollars in spend.
+If you have already spent over that limit on this card it may be worth it to push for a greater amount to get the Travel Together ticket.